t184256/nixpkgs-python-importer/README.md

 ## What

-An importlib hack that allows `from nixpkgs import somepackage`.
+An importlib hack that allows `from nixpkgs.pythonpackagename import modulename`.

 Examples:

+    from nixpkgs.scipy import scipy
     import nixpkgs.scipy.scipy
-    from nixpkgs.scipy import scipy
     from nixpkgs.matplotlib.matplotlib import pyplot as plt
     import nixpkgs.matplotlib.matplotlib.pyplot as plt
     from nixpkgs.pillow.PIL import Image